In this guide we will go through the process of installing a Dynamicweb solution:

 After a while you will be prompted to review and accept the changes - do so, then accept the License terms.

 Now go get coffee or something - the install procedure takes a while.

-Once the installation is complete, right click the solution and build it (Figure 3.3) - you now have a local solution installed, and it's time to create it on the IIS.
+Once the installation is complete, right click the solution and build it (Figure 3.3).
+Then copy/merge the contents of the dynamicweb.web.config file into the web.config file for the solution.
+You now have a local solution installed, and it's time to create it in IIS Manager.

 Unable to resolve dependency 'RazorEngine.Roslyn'

 As of version 9.6+, a bug in NuGet requires you to install Dynamicweb.Admin with a prerelease package included before you can run the normal package install procedure:

 - Open the Package Manager console window: Tools > NuGet Package Manager > Console Window